When you're out on a camping trip, there are some things you just can't do without. One of these is an effective lighting solution for your campsite.

 In our early camping days, we had no plan when we first started out and, except for an LP gas powered lantern, powered all of our lighting with disposable batteries.
 We subsequently included rechargeable batteries in an effort to reduce the amount of disposable batteries going to landfill by virtue of our camping getaways.
 The cost of the lighting items we no longer use would be well in excess of $300.
 Having been there and done that, we hope we can help you to get your setup right the first time.

-The market has come a long way over recent years with many new and more efficient products to choose from at reasonable prices.
-The products we discuss below will be considered in terms of:
+The market has come a long way over recent years with many new and more efficient products to choose from at reasonable prices, including power efficient and longer life LED lighting solutions.

-LED head mounted torches are extremely compact and light weight and conveniently leave your hands free for your various campsite tasks.
+LED head mounted headlamps are extremely compact and light weight and conveniently leave your hands free for your various campsite tasks.
 They are also great for reading.

 They come in various price ranges and, although traditionally they have been disposable battery powered, a number of new products coming onto the market are USB rechargeable.

 They can also be used as hand held torches for general use around the campsite and for trips to the bathroom.
 Everyone in your campsite should have one of these!

 Hand torches and flashlights

 LED hand torches are very useful around the campsite and provide excellent directional light for specific tasks.
 They are also perfect for spotlighting and exploring around the campsite in the evening and for trips to the bathroom.

 While most torches and flashlights are disposable battery powered, a number of new products are coming onto the market that are USB rechargeable, solar powered and even powered by a hand crank.